vedant8767/HealthCare/README.md

 #how to run project
--first Download zip file of code from 'https://github.com/vedant8767/HealthCare' -extract the zip file and open init in a vscode and cd to the folder in which files are extracted then open cmd and do npm i once it completed then run npm run dev then it provie the link in which project is live
+-first Download zip file of code from 'https://github.com/vedant8767/HealthCare' -extract the zip file and open init in a vscode and cd to the folder in which files are extracted then open cmd and do npm i once it completed then run npm run dev then it provide the link in which project is live